SRYVPRASAD/image-uploader/README.md

 - [Node.js](https://nodejs.org/) (version 14 or higher)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
-- API endpoint: Create an API using Cloudflare Workers to handle image uploads(#cloudflare-worker-for-image-api).
+- API endpoint: Create an API using [Cloudflare Workers to handle image uploads](#cloudflare-worker-for-image-api).
 Example code for the worker is provided below.

 ### Installation